True Life Tips

 Manage Your Time

-Efficient time management is crucial when working from home — it’s about making the most of the time you have.
-The Pomodoro technique one way of ensuring you combine laser focus with time to recharge.
+Efficient time management is crucial when working from home because unstructured time can disappear quickly.
+The Pomodoro technique is one way to combine focus with time to recharge.

-This technique involves breaking your work into focused intervals, usually 25 minutes, followed by a short 5-minutes break.
-After completing four cycles, you take a more extended break.
-This structured approach helps you maintain high levels of concentration during work intervals and prevents burnout.
-It’s a great way to ensure that you stay productive without overexerting yourself.
+This technique involves breaking your work into focused intervals, usually 25 minutes, followed by a short 5-minute break.
+After four cycles, you take a longer break.
+Use it when a task feels hard to start or easy to interrupt.